-C# Override MethodThis C# article shows how the override keyword works on virtual base methods.
+C# Override MethodUse the override keyword on virtual base methods to specify which methods are called.

 Override affects virtual method usage.
 Virtual methods are meant to be re-implemented in derived classes.
 The override keyword specifies that a method replaces its virtual base method.